 Switching from sugar to honey may help suppress appetite.

-- Protein-rich foods and healthful fats are best for reducing appetite.
+- Protein-rich foods and healthful fats.
 These include lean meats, avocado, beans, nuts, and cheese.

-- High-fiber foods keep a person feeling fuller for longer.
+- High-fiber foods.
+Fiber-rich foods keep a person feeling fuller for longer.
 Good examples are whole grains, beans, fruits, and vegetables.

 - Pulses, such as beans, lentils, and chickpeas, can directly increase feelings of fullness and may also reduce food intake later, according to a 2017 review.

 - Eggs are high in protein and fat and may promote feelings of fullness and reduce hunger through the day.

 - Cayenne pepper may reduce appetite in people who are not used to spicy foods.